davekinkead/philosophy/Prologue- Democratic Theory and the Boundary Problem.md

 ## Autonomy

 Size of a democratic people determines both its citizen effectiveness and system capacity (see Dahl 1973 Size & Democracy).
 Yet autonomy suffers the same problem as the all-affected principle - constituting the people on a per-issue basis, or changing them over time.

+These other principles fail to 'command general respect' p40